Muminul-Hoque/Demo-DRL-for-Multi-Cell-Interference-Management/README.md

   - Simple interference model (real systems more complex)
   - Single-agent control (BS 0), others use heuristic

-**Note:** This is a toy environment to demonstrate DRL feasibility.
-Full replication of Prof. Vaezi's work would include:
 - mmWave channel models
 - Multi-agent coordination (all BSs as learners)
 - Beamforming control